jimjonesbr/rdf_fdw/README.md

   * subqueries or federated queries
 * The condition includes an unsupported data type or operator.
 * The condition contains `OR` logical operators (not yet supported).
+* The condition compares an `rdfnode` with a `date`, `time`, `time with time zone`, `timestamp` or `timestamp with time zone`.
+SPARQL compares two temporal terms only when they carry the same datatype, and the timezone offset of an `xsd:dateTime` takes part in the comparison.
+The PostgreSQL operator has neither property: it reads the term's lexical form with the temporal type's input function, which accepts an `xsd:date` where an `xsd:dateTime` was asked for and discards the offset.
+Endpoints also differ over what to do with the terms that do not compare at all — some drop them, some order them against the constant anyway, and some reject the filter outright — so the same condition selects a different set of rows depending on which store answers it.
+Evaluating it in PostgreSQL is what makes the result the same everywhere.
+Comparisons between two `rdfnode`s, and between a column declared with a temporal type and a value of that type are pushed down.

 #### Pushdown Examples